History of professional wrestling: Mexico

 Enrique Ugartechea, a pioneer of professional wrestling in Mexico.

 Prior to his arrival at WWE, Alberto Del Rio had achieved success at the Consejo Mundial de Lucha Libre (CMLL) in his country.

 The origins of professional wrestling in Mexico date back to the 19th century with the introduction of Greco-Roman wrestling by French soldiers during the Second Franco-Mexican War.
 The first widely recognized Mexican wrestler was Enrique Ugartechea in 1863, who was known as the strongest man in the country, which caught the attention of brands like Spalding who sponsored him.

 In the early 20th century, professional wrestling was mostly a regional phenomenon in Mexico until Salvador Lutteroth founded the Empresa Mexicana de Lucha Libre ("Mexican Wrestling Enterprise") in 1933, giving the sport a national foothold for the first time.
 The promotion company flourished and quickly became the premier spot for wrestlers.
 As television surfaced as a viable entertainment medium during the 1950s, Lutteroth was then able to broadcast his wrestling across the nation, subsequently yielding a popularity explosion for the sport.
 Moreover, it was the emergence of television that allowed Lutteroth to promote Mexican wrestling's first breakout superstar into a national pop-culture phenomenon.
 El Santo ("The Saint"), Blue Demon, and Mil Máscaras ("Man of a Thousand Masks") – collectively dubbed the Tres Grandes ("Big Three") of the Mexican wrestling tradition – emerged as three of the biggest EMLL stars.

-As an alternative to CMLL, Lucha Libre AAA Worldwide (AA) was founded in 1992 by Antonio Peña, who had previously worked for CMLL as a booker.
+As an alternative to CMLL, Lucha Libre AAA Worldwide (AAA) was founded in 1992 by Antonio Peña, who had previously worked for CMLL as a booker.
 Throughout the rest of the decade, AAA's popularity grew, collaborating with both World Championship Wrestling (WCW) in 1994 and the World Wrestling Federation (WWF, later WWE) in 1997; with the former, it co-hosted the When Worlds Collide event, and with the latter, it co-hosted the Royal Rumble event.